 Monitor groups are all about organization and making things easier.
-Once you have your monitor groups set up, the groups make applying templates, adding monitors to alert definitions, and configuring dashboards and reports faster and easier.
+Once you have your monitor groups set up, they make applying templates, adding monitors to alert definitions, and configuring dashboards and reports faster and easier.

 Although your All Monitors group isn’t editable, any other group you make is editable, and a monitor can belong to multiple monitor groups.
 You can set up your monitor groups in several different ways.
-We’ve compiled some examples of common ways other users have set up their monitor groups.
+Here are some examples of common ways other users have set up their monitor groups.

-Monitor type: We find it useful to set up monitor groups based on monitor type such as website performance monitors, mobile performance monitors, uptime monitors, API monitors, transaction monitors, and certificate monitors.
+Monitor type: It can be useful to set up monitor groups based on monitor type such as website performance monitors, mobile performance monitors, uptime monitors, API monitors, transaction monitors, and certificate monitors.
 This type of grouping is especially helpful when setting up reports.

-Location specific: If you like to get your reporting based on geographic location, you might find it useful to set up your monitor groups by region or country.
+Location specific: If you like getting your reporting based on geographic location, you might find it useful to set up your monitor groups by region or country.
 Typically these geographic specific monitors will share the same checkpoints making it easy to manage them using monitor templates.